Adrián González: 2013

 In the 2013 season, González appeared in 157 games for the Dodgers and hit .293 with 22 home runs and 100 RBI.
-He was a candidate for the final vote at the 2013 Major League Baseball All-Star Game but did not get selected to the game.
+He was a candidate for the final vote at the All-Star Game but was not chosen for the game.

-In the 2013 NLCS Game 5 against the St. Louis Cardinals, González went 3 for 4 with 2 home runs.
+In Game 5 of the NLCS against the St. Louis Cardinals, González went 3 for 4 with 2 home runs.
 The Dodgers would eventually lose the series in six games.

 2014

-González finished the 2014 season with 116 RBI, the most in all of Major League Baseball.
+González finished the 2014 season with 116 RBI, most in the majors.
 He was the Dodgers' nominee for the Hank Aaron Award, after hitting 27 home runs in 159 games.
 However, his batting average of .276 was the lowest of his career.
-He finished up the season by winning the Silver Slugger Award as the best hitting first baseman in the NL and also won several awards for his defense at first base, including the Gold Glove Award, Fielding Bible Award and Wilson Defensive Player of the Year Award.
+He finished up the season by winning the Silver Slugger Award for NL first baseman and also won several awards for his defense at first base, including the Gold Glove Award, Fielding Bible Award and Wilson Defensive Player of the Year Award.

 2015

 González opened the 2015 season with five home runs in the first three games of the season, including three on April 8 against Andrew Cashner.
 He was the first MLB player to hit five home runs in the first three games of the season.
 By homering in his fifth consecutive game, dating back to the end of the 2014 season, he tied the team record, which he shares with Roy Campanella (1950), Shawn Green (2001), Matt Kemp (2010), and Joc Pederson (2015).
-He won the player of the week honors as a result of that performance.
-He was also awarded with the National League player of the month award for April as he hit .383 with eight home runs and 19 RBI in the month.
+He won the player of the week award as a result of that performance.
+He was also awarded with the National League Player of the Month award for April as he hit .383 with eight home runs and 19 RBI in the month.
 He recorded his 1,000th career RBI when he hit a two-run home run off Julio Teherán of the Atlanta Braves on May 26.
-Gonzalez was selected to the 2015 Major League Baseball All-Star Game, the first Dodger first baseman selected since Nomar Garciaparra in 2006.
-He finished the 2015 season by hitting .275 in 156 games with 28 home runs and 90 RBI, the lowest RBI total he had since 2006.
+Gonzalez was selected to the All-Star Game, the first Dodger first baseman selected since Nomar Garciaparra in 2006.
+He finished the season by hitting .275 in 156 games with 28 home runs and 90 RBI, the lowest RBI total he had since 2006.

 2016

 González played for the Mexico national baseball team in the World Baseball Classic qualifiers during spring training in March 2016.
 The team was managed by his brother Edgar.
 On June 22, 2016, during a game against the Washington Nationals, Gonzalez made a highlight-reel catch after a ball in foul territory deflected off Chase Utley's glove and off Gonzalez's leg.
-On August 7, 2016, González hit his 300th career home run against the Boston Red Sox.
+On August 7, he hit his 300th career home run against the Boston Red Sox.
 On the season he appeared in 156 games, with a .285 batting average, 18 homers and 90 RBI.
 It was the fewest home runs he had hit in a season since 2012.